Curtiss OX-5 V-8 Engine

 More than 10,000 of these V-8 engines were manufactured, most of them for use in Curtiss JN-4 Jenny trainers.
 After World War I, thousands of OX-5s and Jennies were sold to the public at a fraction of their original cost to the government.
-In addition, during the 1920s, airplanes powered by the OX-5 engine were developed for civil aircraft by Waco, Laird, Curtiss, Fairchild, Alexander, Travel Air, and many other firms.
+In addition, during the 1920s, the OX-5 engine powered airplanes developed for civil aircraft by Waco, Laird, Curtiss, Fairchild, Alexander, Travel Air, and many other firms.

 The availability of a well-proven, inexpensive engine in such quantity was a mixed blessing -- it allowed many people to fly who could not afford a more expensive engine, but manufacturers of more modern power plants suffered.